jrmontag/talk-python-fastapi/README.md

     - esp in production, likely have multiple instances/processes running and in-memory cache won't be shared
     - alternatives might be redis, another db service, etc
 - additional benefit: fewer API calls against budget
+- web server app is a rare places where it's acceptable a blank exception catch (+ logging)

+## Ch 7: inbound data
+- to simplify, again choose an in-memory storage for reports in lieu of database
+- [Postman app](https://www.postman.com/) (free + no account needed) is useful for crafting POSTs for local API
+- more nuance to the 20X HTTP code -> more developer-friendly e.g. after POST request
+- make a little client app with `input()` and `localhost` requests
+- jinja templating is a bit unintuitive
+- OpenAPI (fka Swagger) docs are neat